By Erin Huffstetler | 10/16/2020 | 3 Comments

 To create the channel for the drawstring, fold the top edge over 1/4-inch.
 Then, fold it over another inch.
 Repeat these steps on the second piece of fabric.

 Zig-zag stitch along the bottom of the drawstring channel on both pieces of fabric.

 Then, pin the fabric pieces, right-sides facing, and sew a 1/2-inch seam around the bag, starting just below the drawstring channel on one side, and ending just below the drawstring channel on the other side.

 Flip the bag right-side out, when you’re done.

-For the drawstrings, you’ll need two pieces of ribbon that measure twice the width of the bag, plus six inches.
+For the drawstrings, you’ll need two pieces of ribbon that measure twice the width of the bag, plus eight inches.